 “A weekly or monthly blog routine reminds people of your consistency.
 This adds trust to consumer mindsets.
 Maximize your SEO to keep patients returning to your site.”
 Says Lloyd Gates, a marketing expert from Research Papers and Academized.

 6. Having an inappropriate budget – either too small or too large

 Without the appropriate resources to work a great marketing campaign, there is no point in setting expectations from ROI.
-Experienced professionals can be highly valuable to you here, as they can provide invaluable advice on how to direct your budget.
-Measure how you spend and track it with reliable data sheets.
+Experienced professionals can be precious to you here, as they can provide invaluable advice on how to direct your budget.
+Measure how you spend and track it with reliable datasheets.
 This will give your business team a greater sense of marketing responsibility, too.
-If you place your budget too low, you will face lowered efforts and an overall sense of not knowing what is best to invest energy in; on the other hand, a budget set to high will result in regret about too much loss and not enough ROI.
+If you place your budget too low, you will face lowered efforts and an overall sense of not knowing what is best to invest energy in; on the other hand, a budget set too high will result in regret about too much loss and not enough ROI.

 7. Ignoring the customer experience

 These days it’s all about the customer/patient experience.
 Asking satisfied patients for their reviews will form the base of how your target audience views and judges your brand.
 Patients will judge you based on other people’s opinions.
 Use online review sites to have your healthcare brand name ranking highly on common search engines.
 Having reviews present on third-party sites such as Google will increase the efficiency of your marketing strategies since almost nine in ten patient customers consider reviews on Google older than three months as irrelevant.
 Maintain receiving testimonials from satisfied customers on a regular and consistent basis to maintain marketing development.